LaoliFin/TheChipmuncoders/README.md

 In addition to the music, the app also generates a personalized digital greeting card.
 It includes a summarized version of the original message along with an AI-generated image that reflects the tone or theme of that summary.
 Both the song and the card can be downloaded and shared.

 TECH STACK
-The main coding languages we used are python, html and css.
-Beside that we have also used the library midi2
+The main coding languages we used are python, html with some JavaScript and css.
+Our backend uses Flask.
+For retrieving the melodies we used the database [the session](https://thesession.org/) API.
+We also used many python libraries, such as [music21](https://music21-mit.blogspot.com/).
+Beside that we have also used [midi2voice](https://github.com/mathigatti/midi2voice) for generating singing.
+The image prompts were generated with Gemini's text generator and the subsequent images were created by feeding the prompt to Gemini's image generator.
+We also the Roo extension in VS Code to help us with html formatting and debugging.

 FEATURES
 The main feature is generating Irish folk-style songs using the user’s custom message as lyrics.
 Besides that it creates a downloadable digital card with a summary of the message and an AI-generated image based on that summary.It also includes optional voice filters like choir and chipmunks

 SETUP
+To run the server locally:
+- midi2voice requires [MuseScore3](https://musescore.org/en/download) to be installed on the computer
+- to insure all python libraries are installed use: pip install -r requirements.txt in the root directory
+- run the server by typing: python (or py) app.py
+- open the correct port in your preferable browser
+- enjoy the chaos :D

 To use our web-app:
 - Go to the website URL
 - Input your message in the left text field.